Ali-Toosi/django-tgbot/README.md

 These are declared above the function definition in the `@processor` arguments:
 * <b>state_names</b>: Name of the accepting states for this processor.
 It can be a <i>string</i>, a <i>list</i> or `state_types.All` which will accept all states.
 If you want to accept the empty state (the client's state is initially empty and it's a good idea to use empty string as a reset state), leave it or set it as `state_names = ''`.
-* <b>success</b>: The new state of the client, if processor runs successfully.
-Here successfully means being run without raising `ProcessFailure` exception.
+* <b>success</b>: The new state of the client, if processor runs successfully. "successfully" means being run without raising `ProcessFailure` exception.
 * <b>fail</b>: The new state of the client, if processor fails to run.
 If you want to fail the processor you should raise `ProcessFailure`.
 This exception can be imported from `django_tgbot.exceptions`.

 You may use `state_types.Keep` as the value for `success` or `fail` to not change the state or use `state_types.Reset` to reset the state (equivalent as saying `success = ''`).